-The differences between a governmental and a non-governmental 457 may seem small, but nothing could be less true.
-There is a massive difference.
-I mentioned many of them above, but here is why they should give you pause.
+The differences between a governmental and a NG-457s may seem small, but nothing could be less true.
+If you have a governmental 457, go contribute if it has good options.

 Combine this with the fact that most of us do not have inside information on our employer’s financial situation.
 That makes for an uncomfortable and sleepless situation.
 If you don’t think your employer can close up shop, ask physician on fire.

-The distribution options are often terrible.
+The distribution options are sometimes terrible.
 You cannot contribute via Roth to non-governmental 457s.
-Therefore, you are likely to foot a huge tax bill if you leave your employer unless your new employer accepts transfers (not so common).
+Therefore, you are likely to foot a huge tax bill if you leave your employer unless your new employer accepts transfers (not always the case).

 If you have a governmental 457